athornton/JupyterCon-2018-talk/talk.rst

 * Making your own private copy of the data set has become infeasible.
 * The analysis, not the data, is the professionally-valuable part.
 * How do we facilitate rapid iteration of analysis?

-    * Quickly try a lot of hypotheses and discard the unpromising ones.
+  * Quickly try a lot of hypotheses and discard unpromising ones.
   * Once you have one you like, turn it loose on a lot of data.

 ----